-As cybercrime becomes more organised and professional, security teams are finding it increasingly hard to keep up with the evolution of cyber criminal activity and methods.
-From protecting financial resources and assets to customers’ personally identifiable information (PII), the challenges of crafting effective defences depends greatly on actionable intelligence.
+As cybercrime becomes more organized and professional, security teams are finding it increasingly hard to keep up with the evolution of cyber criminal activity and methods.
+From protecting financial resources and assets to customers’ personally identifiable information (PII), the challenges of crafting effective defenses depends greatly on actionable intelligence.

 iDefense sent an Indications & Warnings report to an insurance customer regarding a detected leak of PII.
 The customer requested additional information on the malicious actors involved, including associations and presences in numerous underground forums. iDefense was able to trace the threat actor activity across multiple forums and delivered additional contextual information while helping the customer continuously monitor the malicious activity and identify the source of the leak.

 Hacktivist groups are taking up cyber arms against those whom they perceive to be responsible or complicit in causes they care about, whether driven by ideology, nationalism or the desire for notoriety.
 Hacktivists can achieve their goals via website defacements, denial of service attacks, social engineering, disclosure of sensitive information or by spreading propaganda on compromised platforms.
 Experienced hacktivist groups may focus their efforts on capturing credentials to compromise social media platforms and domain name system (DNS) records for major news, government and corporate entities.

 By understanding threats in context, iDefense is able to provide customers with advance warning of threats. iDefense generates qualified threat assessments to confirm the threat credibility posed by the latest malicious operations, to identify key actors involved, to reveal actors’ preferred TTPs, to notify customers of emerging threats and possible future attacks, and to alert clients of any proprietary data found “dumped” in underground forums.